spbu-se/duplicate-finder/docs/index.md

 Duplicate Finder
 ================

-Duplicate finder is a tool allowing finding and tracking inexact (fuzzy) repetitions in documents.
+Duplicate finder is a tool for discovering and tracking near and exact duplicates in documents.
 This tool is part of [DocLine project](http://www.math.spbu.ru/user/kromanovsky/docline/index_en.html).

 Quick Guide